vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 We are getting close to [Vue 3 launch](https://madewithvuejs.com/blog/vue-3-roundup), and it will have native support for TypeScript.
 [Vuex 4.0](https://github.com/vuejs/vuex/releases/tag/4.0.0-beta.2) (that will be the version compatible with Vue 3) is still in Beta at the time of this writing, and it still doesn't provide full type-checking for Vuex stores declared with TypeScript.
 We hope to see improvements in type-checking as it gets closer to be released.

 Anyway, for all the Vue 2.* applications out there, this article should help to get TypeScript's full power to Vuex Stores.

+**Shameless Plug**: If you liked this article, I'm currently looking for a job as a Senior Full Stack Engineer.
+You can check my [Linkedin](https://www.linkedin.com/in/antonioviniciusteixeira/) and drop me a line at _vinicius0026 at gmail dot com_ if you think I'm a good fit to some position at your company.
+Cheers! :)